 In my experience so far, I believe this tool is reliable and I am sure it is going to be a valuable step for any of my future projects.

-The stakeholders can easily grasp the velocity of the team, the status of the product and help introducing or suggesting new changes.
+The stakeholders can easily grasp the velocity of the team, the status of the product and help to introduce or suggesting new changes.

 This is just my experience with it, how I have used it and what I have changed from the original idea.